 Independent feature films have to battle hard for attention in the global entertainment landscape.
 UK and European policy makers have long accepted that there is a strong case for public support to help films to cross national borders and find new audiences.
 Support may be directed to the exporting company to permit it to attend an international event or to the promotion of a film that has been invited to a prestigious festival.
 It may be directed to the company releasing a film within a country or towards a wider intervention that develops audience tastes or helps the commercial landscape to evolve.

-We are an accredited Trade Challenge Partner "TCP" for the Department for International Trade's Tradeshow Access Programme "TAP".
+The Department for International Trade has established a Tradeshow Programme.
 See full details of the scheme here.

 FILM EXPORT FUND